On the geometric structure of currents tangent to smooth distributions: Introduction

 \begin{parag}[Example] Consider a simple $k$-vectorfield $v=v_1\wedge\dots\wedge v_k$ of class $C^1$ on $\R^n$ and let $T$ be the $k$-current given by $T=v\,\Leb^n$.
 Then $T$ is a normal current on every bounded open set $\Omega$ in $\R^n$ (see \S\ref{def:curr} and Remark~\ref{rem:curr-iii}) and it is clearly tangent to the distribution $V$ spanned by $v_1, \dots, v_k$, regardless of its involutivity. \end{parag}

-It turns out that there is a general result behind this example, and more precisely a normal current $T$ which is tangent to a distribution $V$ must be sufficiently ``sparse'' on the non-involutivity set $N(V)$, and the degree of ``sparseness'' depends on how much non-involutive the distribution $V$~is.
+It turns out that there is a general result behind this example: a normal current $T$ which is tangent to a distribution $V$ must be sufficiently ``sparse'' on the non-involutivity set $N(V)$, and the degree of ``sparseness'' depends on how much non-involutive the distribution $V$~is.

 A precise statement requires some preparation.
 We let $\Vhat$ be the distribution spanned by the vectorfields tangent to $V$ and their first commutators (see \S\ref{def:vhat} for precise definitions), and for every $d=k, \dots, n$ we set